michaeltroger/linznetz-appdaemon/README.md

 - marks the email as read

 Known issues:
-- The emails only include data of the previous day.
-Home Assistant doesn't understand this fact and shows yesterday's data as today's data
+- The emails only include data of the day before yesterday.
+Home Assistant therefore shows 2 day old data as today's data

 Setup in AppDaemon:
 Copy `energyconsumption.py` to `conf/apps` and register the app in `apps.yaml` of the same directory: